Structural process overviews for Snowflake on AWS

 Structural creates an Amazon SQS queue and Amazon S3 event triggers.
 This occurs once for each job.
 The resource names are scoped to the specific data generation job.

 Structural copies table data into Amazon S3 as CSV files.
 You specify the S3 bucket path in the Structural workspace configuration.
-Within the S3 bucket, the data files are copied into an input
+Within the S3 bucket, Structural copies the data files into an input

 folder.